Zamiell/stardew-valley/Min-Max_Guide.md

 - Hoe any artifact spots to try and get your first artifact.
 However, leave any beach foraging items on the ground.
 (We do not have the inventory space right now and can collect them in Spring 2.)
 - Meet Elliott standing south of his cabin near the fire ring between noon and 1:30 PM.
 - Go to town.
-- Donate it to the museum and claim the reward (250g) if you have an artifact.
+- If you got an artifact, donate it to the museum and claim the reward (250g).
 - Check the garbage cans next to the museum + blacksmith.
 - Meet Clint inside of the blacksmith.
 (When leaving the blacksmith, go east.)
 - Check the garbage can next to JojaMart.